ashurohom/-Library-Management-System/README.md

 *📌 Home Page (Screenshot Explanation)
 Home Page Overview:

-The homepage displays the navigation bar and book data.
+The home page displays the navigation bar and book data.

 Before the admin logs in, students can only view the book details.

-After logging in as an admin, the user can perform CRUD (Create, Read, Update, Delete) operations on the book records.
+After the admin logs in, they can perform CRUD operations on the book details.

-Accessing the Home Page:

-Default URL: 127.0.0.1:8000/

-Features on the Home Page:

- Navbar: Provides easy navigation to different pages (Home, Login, Signup, Book Management).

- Book Data Display: Students can see available books with details like name, author, and publication year.

- Restricted Access:

-Before login: Only book details are visible.

-After admin login: CRUD operations become available.*
+The home page is accessible at the default link: 127.0.0.1:8000/.

+Below is a screenshot of the home page: